-A salty and tangy sauce, this gyoza sauce is so quick and easy to make with store cupboard ingredients.
-The flavours work so well together with either homemade or store bought gyoza.
-Store bought sauces can be really expensive for what they are, but this homemade sauce is cheap to make and it has so much flavour.
+A salty and tangy sauce, this gyoza sauce recipe is so quick and easy to make with store cupboard ingredients.
+The flavors work so well together with either homemade or store bought gyoza.

 Jump to:

-- Soy sauce - You can use either regular, light or dark or low salt soy sauce for this recipe.
+- Soy sauce - You can use either regular, light or dark or low salt soy sauce for this dumpling sauce recipe.
 If you are using dark, then you might want to use a little less.
 If you wanted a gluten free version, then you can use tamari.

 - Rice vinegar - This adds a little sweetness to the sauce and keeps it traditional.
 However, you could use white wine vinegar or apple cider vinegar instead.